larryob78/robot-editor/README.md

 - **Instant preview refresh** – previews mirror the current clip and are regenerated after each instruction for rapid feedback.
 - **Operation timeline** – transparent list of every AI-authored transformation with human-friendly descriptions.
 - **Classic quick tools** – dedicated buttons for trimming the head or tail, isolating a range, or splitting at a timecode.
+- **Slack notifications** – optional webhook integration to broadcast project updates to your team automatically.
 - **Zero-install dependencies** – everything runs on the Python standard library, making it ideal for offline or firewalled environments.

 ## Project structure